-- Store at a room temperature for up to 3 days covered with a clean towel.
+- Store this Russian Apple Cake at a room temperature for up to 3 days covered with a clean towel.
 Do not use air tight containers if storing outside the fridge.
 You will want some air flow.

 - Refrigerate it in the air tight container for up to one week.

 - Or, wrap each apple crumb bar in a Saran Wrap and freeze them individually for up to one month.
 This way you can easily defrost each small piece when you sweet tooth demands it.

 And remember that an apple a day keeps a doctor away!

 Apple Sheet Cake